 Trainings and Events

-Early Childhood CARES offers many parent trainings and fun family events throughout the school year.
+Early Childhood CARES offers many parent trainings and family events throughout the school year.

 - Come meet new families!

-- Each month has a new theme and guest speaker from 10:30-12:00 pm with exciting tips and tricks for families.
+- Each month has a new theme and guest speaker from 10:00 am -noon with expert guidance for families.

 - Coffee, light snacks, and free childcare will be provided.